usnistgov/AusteniteCalculator/README.md

 # GENERAL INFORMATION

 ## Version History
-- 1.0.0 Initial Release
+- 0.0.0 Development

 ## Author Information

 Name: Adam Creuziger
 Institution: National Institute of Standards and Technology
 Address: 100 Bureau Drive, Gaithersburg, MD 20899
 Email: adam.creuziger@nist.gov

 ## Funding sources that supported the collection and analysis of the data:

 Support for Adam Creuziger was provided by the National Institute of Standards and Technology (NIST), an agency of the Federal Government.